-12. For the areas included in the 30th Round, the OGA expects that applicants will request Initial Term durations of no longer than 6 years.
-However, a case may be made for a longer duration (up to a maximum of 9 years) where, for example, in relatively underexplored areas little seismic (or no new seismic) was available.
-The standard duration for the Second Term will usually be 4 years, although up to a maximum of 6 years for example where technical challenges apply (e.g. HPHT or Heavy Oil).
+12) For the areas included in the 32nd Round, the OGA expects that applicants will request Initial Term durations of no longer than 6 years as the areas are considered to be relatively mature.

+13) The standard duration for the Second Term will usually be 4 years, although up to a maximum of 6 years for example where technical challenges apply (e.g. HPHT or Heavy Oil).
+Applicants should specify the length of the Second Term requested, in the Application Form and in Appendix B.

-For the Third Term, 18 years is the standard duration but the extent can normally be varied if the Field is still in Production.
+14) For the Third Term, 18 years is the standard duration but the extent can normally be varied if the Field is still in Production.

-- 13. The Initial Term may comprise three Phases: - Phase A: For carrying out Geotechnical Studies and Geophysical Data Purchase and Reprocessing; - Phase B: For Shooting New Seismic and acquiring other Geophysical Data (i.e. proprietary data); - Phase C: For Drilling Exploration and/or Appraisal wells.
+15) The Initial Term may comprise three Phases:

+- Phase A: For carrying out Geotechnical Studies and Geophysical Data Purchase and Reprocessing; - Phase B: For Shooting New Seismic and acquiring other Geophysical Data (i.e. proprietary data); - Phase C: For Drilling Exploration and/or Appraisal wells.

 There will be a maximum of four years available for any single Phase within the overall duration of the Initial Term.
-Applicants should note that all Work Programmes must be realistic and achievable, with the target of drilling one or more exploration wells within Phase C, however shorter Work Programmes are preferred and will be preferentially rewarded by the Marks Scheme.
+Applicants should note that all Work Programmes must be realistic and achievable, with the target of drilling one or more exploration wells within Phase C, although shorter Work Programmes are preferred and will be preferentially rewarded by the Marks Scheme.